 The topic of pay may be the most delicate question, but it is also the most looked forward to.
 Hiring managers will bring up the topic of pay scale definitely at some point of time in the interview process.
-The question about salary expectations is a direct question which is asked and can generally put the candidate under stress.
+The question "what are your salary expectations?" is a direct question which is asked and can generally put the candidate under stress.
 But, fret not!
 You can manage this by preparing answers to this question.

 The hiring managers usually ask this question for the below reasons.